-Search for award flight availability on Qantas.com, then call American Airlines reservations to book.
+Search for AAdvantage award travel availability on Qantas.com, then call American Airlines reservations to book.

 Hot Tip: When traveling abroad, make sure you remember your cards with no foreign transaction fees.
 Our favorites are the Chase Sapphire Preferred® Card and the Premier Rewards Gold Card from American Express.

 5. Check out French Polynesia on Air Tahiti Nui From the U.S.

 Ever wanted to go to French Polynesia?
 You can on board Air Tahiti Nui, a French airline with its head office located in Tahiti.